ICE Knowledge Hub

 The UK government commissioned Dame Judith Hackitt to lead an Independent Review of Building Regulations and Fire Safety.

 The Fire Safety Bill was introduced in 2020, amending the 2005 version.
-This bill should result in greater clarity over responsibility for fire safety in buildings containing more than one home.
+It received Royal Assent in 2021 and became the Fire Safety Act.
+The act aims to provide greater clarity over responsibility for fire safety in buildings containing more than one home.